-A Skeptical look at ESG Investing – updated
+A Skeptical look at ESG Investing, Take 2

-According to its CEO Larry Fink, BlackRock, the world’s largest investment firm, will put sustainability at the centre of its investment strategy from now on.
-Talks and attention about Sustainable Investing/ESG Investing are positively growing worldwide.
+According to its CEO Larry Fink, BlackRock, the world’s largest investment firm, will put sustainability at the center of its investment strategy from now on.
+Talks and attention about sustainable investing is growing worldwide.

 This should be good news for everyone, especially if you consider yourself a responsible citizen and investor.
 While I take satisfaction in including ESG ventures in my investment portfolio, I understand many financial products risk receiving nothing more than cosmetic adjustments (social washing) to serve this new market demand.

-Besides appreciating the expected positive impact that ESG investment should promote, I feel it is necessary to maintain a constructive but critical view of this growing market.
-Valuing the analyses of Professor of Corporate Finance Aswath Damodaran, I hereby update my sep-2020 article with his most recent insights.
+Besides appreciating the expected positive impact that ESG investment should promote, it is necessary to maintain a constructive but critical view of this growing market.
+Valuing the analyses of Professor of Corporate Finance Aswath Damodaran, I hereby update my 2020 article with his most recent insights.

 From Sounding Good or Doing Good?
 A Skeptical Look at ESG (Sep-2020)

 In many circles, ESG is being marketed as not only good for society, but good for companies and for investors.
 In my view, the hype regarding ESG has vastly outrun the reality of both what it is, and what it can deliver, and the buzzwords are not helpful.That is the reason I have tried to under use words likes sustainability and resilience, two standouts in the ESG advocates lexicon, in writing this post.
 I believe that the potential to make money on ESG for consultants, bankers and investment managers has made at least some of them cheerleaders for the concept, with claims of the payoffs based on research that is ambiguous and inconclusive, if not outright inconsistent.
 The evidence as I see it is nuanced, and can be summarized as follows: